jessicapham/DBSYS-term-project/README.md

-# UT CS386D Database Systems Term Project
+# Database Systems Term Project
 ## Measuring the Width of a Join Graph for (Graph) Queries

-This repo contains our research project for the Mobile Computing course at UT Austin.
+This repo contains our term project for the Database Systems course at UT Austin.

 ---